Registration for the Spring Semester

 in the Solarium of the Sutherland Building.

-Please note, due to the record number of undergraduate students registered for the fall, the number of courses available to Go-60 students will be limited.
+Please note, due to the record number of undergraduate students registered at Abington, the number of courses available to Go-60 students will be limited.

 Also, please note that Go-60 students are responsible for the technology and facilities fees for each course.